garrrychan/matching/readme.md

 Lastly, I've incorporated scripts to take matching results, transfer them into a schedule format, and then also optimize for any conflicts.

-Here's a [presentation](/Users/gc/portfolio/8_matching/overview.pdf)  to familiarise yourself with the setup with an example of a one-to-one example (using your favourite cast members of Friends).
+See overview.pdf to familiarise yourself with the setup with an example of a one-to-one example (using your favourite cast members of Friends).
 Special shoutout to [maxhumber](https://github.com/maxhumber) for inspiring this.